CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/GettingStarted.md

 ## Overview

 In this lab, you will get hands-on experience with Microsoft Sentinel.
 Participants will learn how to deploy Sentinel, integrate critical data sources, enrich security insights using threat intelligence and content packs, and leverage User and Entity behaviour Analytics (UEBA) to detect anomalous activities.
+You will also operationalize the Sentinel data lake through table tiering and KQL jobs, and connect the Sentinel MCP server to GitHub Copilot to run AI-assisted, natural-language investigations.
-By completing this lab, learners will be equipped to set up a robust security monitoring environment, detect potential threats, and initiate effective incident response measures.
+By completing this lab, learners will be equipped to set up a robust security monitoring environment, detect potential threats, and initiate effective incident response measures using both traditional and AI-assisted techniques.

 ## Objective